-There has been a great deal of flustered fluttering on Twitter in recent weeks, as regular users have become concerned for the platform’s viability.
+There has been a great deal of flustered fluttering on Twitter (now known as X) in recent weeks, as regular users have become concerned for the platform’s viability.
 Change is always tricky to deal with.
 Amid expressions of nervousness, uncertainty for the future, defiance, outrage etc, it’s also become clear how significant the micro-blogging site has been to the poetry community – as an online meeting place where we can form new friendships, discover new journals, explore unfamiliar poetic forms, become reacquainted with old favourites, market our own work and celebrate the work of others.

 Throughout December I have been posting my #PoetryAdventCalendar on Twitter, sharing a different poetry book each day in the lead-up to Christmas.
 They’re all books I’ve read and enjoyed over the course of this year.
 Many are by poets I first discovered through Twitter, sometimes via circuitous routes.

 My eclectic tastes are reflected in my choices.
 There are fine collections of lyric poetry, each with a distinctive voice: thoughtful and layered from Phil Vernon; pared and musical from Paul Ings; subtle explorations of a rich inner landscape from Regine Ebner; tender and achingly wistful from Annick Yerem; pulsating and surreal from Michelle Moloney King.